jakes44/skagit-met/README.md

 1. Activate the conda environment in the root of this repo (see setup above) or have pixi installed
 2. Run from the command line using the following command - be sure to adjust the dates and parameters as needed - `python prism_downloader.py --startDate 2023-01-01 --endDate 2023-01-08 --outputDir data/weather_data/`
 3. If using pixi, run `pixi run prism --startDate 2023-01-01 --endDate 2023-01-08 --outputDir data/weather_data/`
-3. For help with parameters, run `python prism_downloader.py -h`
+3. For help with parameters, run `pixi run prism_downloader.py -h`

 # snotel_downloader script
 This script downloads and formats bulk SNOTEL data using metloom.
 You can read more about metloom [here](https://metloom.readthedocs.io/en/latest/).